Capacity Scaling in MIMO Systems with General Unitarily Invariant Random Matrices

-Next, we show that \eqref{Loss} also holds for the supremum of the mutual information loss over all SNRs.
-Note that the mutual information increases with SNR.
-It is shown in Appendix \ref{Equation19} that the mutual information loss increases with the SNR in the large system limit.
-Thus, Theorem~1 also implies that the \emph{binary entropy loss} (\ref{Loss}) is the universal least upper bound for the mutual information loss per transmit antenna: \begin{corollary} Consider the system model specified in Theorem 1.
+Note that both quantities in \eqref{receiveloss} increase with the SNR.
+It is shown in Appendix~\ref{PSupI} that their difference, i.e. \eqref{receiveloss}, increases with the SNR too.
+Hence, the rate loss $\chi_{\matr H}^T(R,\beta R)$ provides the least upper bound on the mutual information loss over the entire SNR range. \begin{remark} Let $\matr H$ and $\matr P_{\beta}\matr H$ have both full rank almost surely.
 Then, we have